adektor/TT_subspace_eig/README.md

 ## Usage

-To compute approximate eigenvectors of a Heisenberg Hamiltonian using the Lanczos method and Chebyshev-filtered subspace iteration, run:
+To compute approximate eigenvectors of a Heisenberg Hamiltonian using the Lanczos method and Chebyshev-filtered subspace iteration and compare convergence, run:

 ```matlab
 compare_subspace